 Christian Chu is a principal in the Washington, D.C., office of Fish & Richardson P.C.
-His practice emphasizes intellectual property and technology licensing and litigation, in a vast range of technical areas, including in the areas of chemistry, biotechnology, mechanical and electrical engineering, display technology, and wireless technology.
+His practice emphasizes intellectual property and technology licensing and litigation, in a vast range of technical areas, including in the areas of chemistry, biotechnology, mechanical and electrical engineering, semiconductor, non-volatile memory, software, displays, and wireless technologies.
 A trial attorney experienced in all phases of litigation, Mr. Chu has tried many cases, including before the U.S. International Trade Commission where he is considered one of the top patent litigators.